 So, it has sat around for 2 years and finally got it’s big makeover this weekend, and boy am I thrilled with the results.

 Some supplies you’ll need to reupholster the chair (staple gun, pliers, screwdriver, hammer and scissors):

 -2 cans of FLAT white spray paint (96-cents each at Wal-Mart…this is essentially your primer)

 -2 cans of Krylon spray paint (this is always my go-to spray paint)

 -2 yards of fabric (depending on size/type of chair)

 First step is to clean and dust the chair THOROUGHLY.
 Any dust/dirt left on the chair will become part of your finish.
 CLEAN IT WELL.
-Sand any imperfections/rough spot.
+Sand any imperfections/rough spots.
 Remove sanding dust with a tack cloth/rag.
 Then remove any cushions, etc. that you want to reupholster.

 As to not kill the grass any further, I set my chair on a plastic sheet from Dollar Tree.
 Then I lightly applied a coat of primer, waited 30 minutes and then applied another coat:

 It’s ok if the coverage is splotchy.
 Really.
 Don’t worry, it’ll all be ok.
 I promise.
 While that is drying, it’s the perfect time to start recovering your cushions with your new fabric.
 I used a vinyl-ish, damask/jacquard print I got at a garage sale for $5.
 It’s Pee Wee proof, I think.
 Mostly I got it because the color is a gorgeous pearly, neutral and it’s damask.
 OK…mostly because it’s damask-ish, not going to lie.